can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Format

 I find `format` really fascinating.
-Most of languages mimic `C`, they implement `sprintf` style functions and it's a shame given how much more powerful `format` is.
+Most of the languages mimic `C`, they implement `sprintf` style functions and it's a shame given how much more powerful `format` is.

-First of all it works on streams, that give a lot of power on their own, as I wrote earlier.
+First of all, it works on streams, that gives a lot of power on their own, as I wrote earlier.
 Next it literary has all functionality necessary to print to always print to console in one command.